Site icon Regpack

 Opening a merchant account can require underwriting, and you may be required to have a business license.
 Unfortunately, for some enterprises, especially smaller or newer ones, the costs associated with these processes are not viable.

-Don’t worry; there are still ways you can receive credit and debit card online payments.
+Don’t worry; there are still ways you can receive credit and debit card payments from customers.

-One of the solutions is to create an aggregated merchant account.
-You may have heard about a similar system before: we’re talking about payment gateway services.
+One of the solutions is to create an aggregated merchant account or a payment gateway service.

 Payment Gateway